douglasdcm/guara/TUTORIAL.md

     google = setup_app

     # With the `app` received from the fixture the similar things
-    # explaned previouslly in the fixture happens.
+    # explained previouslly in the fixture happens.
     # The transaction `home.Search` with the parameter `text`
     # is passed to `at` and the result is asserted by `asserts` with
     # the strategy `it.IsEqualTo`